muhammad-fiaz/logly/README.md

 **⭐ Don't forget to star the repository if you find Logly useful!**

 > This Project is still in Active development and Improvements are ongoing based on user feedback and real-world usage.
 Please report any issues or feature requests on GitHub.
 Performance may vary as optimizations are continuously implemented.
+Currently planning to support Windows and Linux only for now.
 If you still like other logging utility you can use that instead :)

 <details>